assencess/scrap_rabota_ua/README.md

 Installation:
   1. For runnning this script you need to install BeautifulSoup.
-    If you use Debian based systems you can try this command: apt-get install python-bs4
+    If you use Debian based systems you can try this command:

+      apt-get install python-bs4

-    More information on official site of BeautifulSoup4: https://www.crummy.com/software/BeautifulSoup/bs4/doc/#installing-beautiful-soup
+    More information on official site of BeautifulSoup4:

+      https://www.crummy.com/software/BeautifulSoup/bs4/doc/#installing-beautiful-soup

+  2. Run "python3 ./rabota_ua.py" in folder where is "scrap_rabota_ua".

 Also, you can only edit scrap_constants.py and then run "python3 ./rabota_ua.py" from direcotory where is placed scrap_rabota_ua